 1. Set up recurring donations

 Organizations continue to do crucial work to support the LGBTQ+ community year-round and donations are instrumental in supporting the work that they do.
-When using our list of groups to donate to, set up recurring donations to support these groups on a monthly or weekly basis.
+When you find the right organization to donate to, set up recurring donations to support these groups on a monthly or weekly basis.
 Also, if your employer matched donations during Pride Month, ask if they will continue to match recurring donations to different groups.

 2. Support LGBTQ+ owned businesses